 When using a bone conduction headphone, the noise is transmitted through the bone directly to the cochlear, which transforms the waves into sound.

 Because of this, when using a bone conduction headphones, you’ll be able to listen to background noise.
 Due to this, these headphones have been used extensively by the police forces and military.

 Though bone conduction headphones might seem like a new invention, they have been around since the 70s.
-Though this time, the technology has evolved, and they are now cost-effective, making them freely available.
+Through this time, technology has evolved, and they are now cost-effective, making them freely available.

 These headphones don’t have any impact on the risk that you will develop tinnitus.
 Instead, the way that you use the headphones continues to play a big role in determining your risk level.

 For example, if you play loud music for a long time, you might be placing yourself at a higher risk of developing the condition.

 Can You Use Headphones if You Have Tinnitus?

 Whether you’ll be able to use headphones can depend on the type of tinnitus that you have.
 However, most people, will be able to continue to use headphones.

 Whether or not you should use headphones might depend on the type of tinnitus you have.
 For example, if you have noise-induced tinnitus, caused by loud noises, you might not be able to use any type of headphones.

 As a general rule, people who have tinnitus will be able to use headphones.
 The key is making sure that the music isn’t played too loud for too long, as this is likely to damage your ears.